-John Titre is in his third year as the Recreation Staff Officer on the Nogales District, Coronado National Forest in SW Arizona.
+John Titre is the Recreation Staff Officer on the Nogales District, Coronado National Forest in SW Arizona.
 He manages 350,000 acres that includes two wilderness areas, a lake, and an international bird sanctuary with opportunities for engaging partners in restoration and collaboration under the umbrella of adaptive co-management and resilience thinking.
 He uses two primary tools to engage people: Sensing and Asset-Based Community Development.
 Both tools strengthen and deepen our relationship with communities.

 Sensing involves talking to people prior to more formal venues like public workshops.
 Instead of using specific questions, typical of surveys, a one-page guide with key words is used to direct the conversation.
 Themes and issues emerge that can be shared at a public workshop to create sideboards for a more focused and meaningful dialogue.
 The aim is to select a small, diverse sample of about 21 people.
 Analysis is done after about seven people and adjustments are made to the words and the sample.
 The soundbite for this tool is that: “It is better to be vaguely right than precisely wrong” as compared to expensive large-sample surveys.